 Hagit Ayalon, Hebrew and Judaics Teacher and Lower School Hebrew Coordinator

 Ms. Ayalon loves working with students of all ages at CCJDS!
-In 2019-20 she will be welcoming our youngest students to the joys of Hebrew and Judaics – teaching both subjects in Kindergarten and First Grade.
+This year she will be welcoming our youngest students to the joys of Hebrew and Judaics – teaching both subjects in Kindergarten and First Grade.
 Ms. Ayalon’s warmth and creative energy are a great fit for our eager learners.
 Prior to moving to the United States, Ms. Ayalon taught both middle school and high school in Israel.
 She graduated with honors, BA in English Linguistics and a Masters in Education from Hebrew University.
 Joined CCJDS in 2011.